 When Rolling Luggage (My Current Choice) is the Best Luggage for Long-Term Travel

-But eventually I realized if I could survive for months on end (even in varying climates) with carry-on luggage only, I didn’t need the larger bag at all.
+Eventually I realized if I could survive for months on end (even in varying climates) with carry-on luggage only, I didn’t need the larger bag at all.
 Thus, I converted my full-time travel entourage to carry-on sized luggage only.
 It’s occasionally a wee bit stressful since there’s no room for additions, but the ease of traveling with carry-on luggage is not to be underestimated.

 And more importantly, my carry-on luggage is pure and simple rolling luggage.
 Why don’t I need backpack straps any more?
 Because if and when I can’t wheel the luggage, I can simply carry it by the handle.
 Since it’s carry-on sized, it’s not bulky and doesn’t weigh much more than 10kgs, thus it’s easy to carry by hand.
-I could get a carry-on wheeled backpack, but the zip-away backpack straps use up valuable carry-on luggage space, and fitting a full-time travel wardrobe into carry-on sized luggage is enough of an ask as it is.
+I could get a carry-on wheeled backpack, but the zip-away backpack straps use up valuable carry-on luggage space, and fitting a full-time travel wardrobe into carry-on-sized luggage is enough of an ask as it is.

 Rolling luggage isn’t always the perfect fit for long-term travel, but here is when it makes sense: